GuntherSe/pixels/README.md

     I wrote a documentation of the steps you have to take.
 Have a look at Google groups here: https://groups.google.com/g/open-lighting/c/rDIbzhqnWxQ/m/W7c_xUznCAAJ and search for my contribution on 2020-07-14.
 Follow the steps until you find the line "At this point OLA is ready to use."

+### Configure OLA

+First, start the OLA Admin webpage: 127.0.0.1:9090

+Here you create a new Universe and patch an available input, for example Enttec USB DMX pro or a network DMX protocol like ArtNet.